Discover more from PrimeTrading

 Declines: A higher number of declines means more assets see price decreases, indicating a negative market sentiment.

-The McClellan Summation Index is designed to gauge a market segment's overall health and direction by analyzing the net advances and declines of a group of stocks.
+The McClellan Summation Index is designed to gauge the overall health and direction of the market by analyzing the net advances and declines of a group of stocks.

 Here's how the McClellan Summation Index works: